kavata9/Java-Interview-Questions/README.md

 * Is it possible to implement multiple inheritance in Java?
 Java has no multiple inheritance, so a class can not extend multiple classes.
 Although you can implement multiple interfaces.
 Also with Java 8 you can have default implementation in interfaces, so which makes this work-around very similar to multiple inheritance. ...
 But java support multiple inheritance of types.
 * What is serialization?
 How do you implement it?
+To serialize an object means to convert its state to a byte stream so that the byte stream can be reverted back into a copy of the object.
+A Java object is serializable if its class or any of its superclasses implements either the java.io.Serializable interface or its subinterface, java.io.Externalizable.
 * What are anonymous classes?

+Anonymous Inner Class in Java.
+It is an inner class without a name and for which only a single object is created.
+An anonymous inner class can be useful when making an instance of an object with certain “extras” such as overloading methods of a class or interface, without having to actually subclass a class.
+Anonymous inner classes are useful in writing implementation classes for listener interfaces in graphics programming.

+Anonymous inner class are mainly created in two ways:
+Class (may be abstract or concrete)
+Interface

 * What does it means to say that a String is immutable?
+String objects are immutable in Java because they provide no methods that modify the state of an existing String object.
+They only provide methods that create new String objects based on the content of existing ones.

 * What is the difference between method overloading and method overriding?

+Overloading occurs when two or more methods in one class have the same method name but different parameters.
+Overriding means having two methods with the same method name and parameters (i.e., method signature).
+One of the methods is in the parent class and the other is in the child class.

 * What are the access modifiers you know?
 What does each one do?

+Java access modifiers are used to provide access control in Java.
+Default: Accessible to the classes in the same package only. ...
+Public.
+Can be accessed from anywhere. ( ...
+Private.
+Accessible only inside the same class. ...
+Protected.
+Accessible only to the classes in the same package and to the subclasses.

 * Do objects get passed by reference or value in Java?
 Elaborate on that.
 * What the difference between local, instance and class variables?
 * What is Dependency Injection?

+n software engineering, dependency injection is a technique whereby one object (or static method) supplies the dependencies of another object.
+A dependency is an object that can be used (a service).
+An injection is the passing of a dependency to a dependent object (a client) that would use it.

 * What does the static word mean in Java?
 Can a static method be overridden in Java?
+The static keyword in Java means that the variable or function is shared between all instances of that class as it belongs to the type, not the actual objects themselves.
+So if you have a variable: private static int i = 0; and you increment it ( i++ ) in one instance, the change will be reflected in all instances.Jan 6, 2009
+The answer is ‘Yes’.
+We can have two ore more static methods with same name, but differences in input parameters.

 * When is a static block run?
+ Java supports a special block, called static block (also called static clause) which can be used for static initializations of a class.
+This code inside static block is executed only once: the first time you make an object of that class or the first time you access a static member of that class (even if you never make an object of that class).
+For example, check output of following Java program.

 * What is reflection?
+In object-oriented programming languages such as Java, reflection allows inspection of classes, interfaces, fields and methods at runtime without knowing the names of the interfaces, fields, methods at compile time.
+It also allows instantiation of new objects and invocation of methods.

 * How does the try{} catch{} finally{}
+The try block contains set of statements where an exception can occur.
+A try block is always followed by a catch block, which handles the exception that occurs in associated try block.
+A try block must be followed by catch blocks or finally block or both.

 * What is garbage collection?
 How does it work?
 * What is memory leak and how does Java handle it?
 * What does the keyword synchronized mean?